spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 The flat field values in this table are used to account for a wavelength-dependence on a much finer scale than given by the values in the SCI array.
-There is a single row in this table, because the same wavelength-dependent value is applied to all pixels.
+There is a single row in this table, which contains 1-D arrays of wavelength and flat-field values.
+The same wavelength-dependent value is applied to all pixels in a quadrant.